Chris Blakemore

 • None

 BIO: Chris Blakemore was born in Adelaide, SA and grew up in nearby Whyalla.
 He was identified by the Adelaide 36ers as a fifteen year old and signed a contract to play for the team in 1990 before spending two seasons at the Australian Institute of Sport and returning to the team in 1993 to play his first NBL season.
 Blakemore received a scholarship to attend the Australian Institute of Sport (Canberra) in 1991.
-He spent one year there and played for the program’s state league team.
+He spent two years year there and played for the program’s state league team (1991, 1992).

 NBL EXPERIENCE